-Join Nick Brazzi for an in-depth discussion in this video Creating and organizing bookmarks, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Creating and organizing bookmarks, part of Learning the Chrome Browser.

 - In this movie, we're gonna talk about bookmarks.
 If you visit a webpage often, and you don't want to type in the address every time, you might want to set that page as a bookmark.
 Or if you wanna keep a record of a webpage that you plan to come back to later, you can bookmark it.
 Bookmarks are just a way of saving a link to a webpage, and there are a few ways to create and access bookmarks.
 First I wanna activate the bookmarks toolbar.
 To do that, I'm gonna go into the Tools menu, Down here to the section labeled Bookmarks, And I'm gonna hit Show bookmarks bar.